 Mock mine sets are stored at Mosaic Belle Plaine.
 One month prior to competition day, the trucking company should be notified of the need for delivery.
 Arrangements must be made to have the props delivered to the competition grounds on the Wednesday before the competition.
-Roseneau has been the choice of Belle Plaine personnel the past few years.
+Roseneau and Mosky's have been the choice of Belle Plaine personnel the past few years.
 It will take two trips with a Super-B trailer to deliver all mock mine sets.